Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 Bottle Cutting Method #1:

-How to Cut Bottles With String and Fire
+How to Cut Glass Bottles With a String and Fire

 Supplies: